 Organized by Gavin Steiger, firstname.lastname@example.org

-- Visit the Member Development page or join the community.
+- Join the Member Development Community.

 Professional Development Community

 Organized by Cheryl Muller, University of Arizona, email@example.com

 - Purpose – This group evaluates and develops/recommends means to address and foster professional competency of AHEAD members; reviews and recommends methodologies used for professional development; explores collaborative professional development offerings with other entities to include colleges and universities and other professional organizations; assesses and recommends resources for disseminating professional information; augments, supports and informs the work of Association staff member responsible for overseeing the direct implementation and management of professional development initiatives.